adam-mckenna/personal-site/_posts/2017-10-24-how-and-why-to-clean-svg-markup.markdown

         <polygon fill="#FF0000" points="19.7149758 19.5157005..."></polygon>
     </svg>

-We’ve managed to reduce the lines of code down to 9; that’s over 50% LOC reduction.
+We’ve managed to reduce the lines of code down to 9 -- over 50% of the lines of code were removed.
 That’s pretty impressive.

-Now, you’re probably wondering what the point of all this cleanup is.
+Now, you’re probably wondering what the point of all this cleanup was.

 Well, clean SVG markup has a myriad of benefits, including:

-* Maintainability – Your SVGs are easier to edit and maintain, without ever opening an image editor.
+* Maintainability – your SVGs are easier to edit and maintain, without ever opening an image editor.

 * Speed – less code means smaller file sizes, smaller file sizes means a faster loading web page.

-* Animation – it becomes notably easier to animate SVGs when the markup is clean, optimised and free from redundant tags.
+* Animation – it becomes notably easier to animate SVGs when the markup is optimised and free from redundant tags.

 * Accessibility – image editors seldom focus on accessibility when generating markup.
-Having clean markup makes it easier to create accessible markup.
+Having clean markup makes it easier to create accessible graphics.

-* JavaScript – understandable markup makes it easier to integrate with your JavaScript.
-For instance, sensible, unique IDs.
+* JavaScript – understandable markup makes it easier to integrate with JavaScript.
+For instance, sensible, unique `id` attributes.

-Whilst it is true, an SVG minifier, such as SVGOMG, could do most of the leg work for you, but could damage the quality of the SVG.
-The choice is yours.
+While it is true that an SVG minifier, such as SVGOMG, can do most of the leg work for you, it can also damage the quality of the SVG.

-Of course, it’s all contextual.
-Figure out if you have time to optimise your SVGs, and if it’s viable to do so, go ahead!
-If not, that’s fine too.
+Do you have the time?
+Are you going to animate the SVGs?
+It's contextual and the choice is yours.

+Thanks for reading.